How long is the Gibb River Road?

 Are there fuel stations along the Gibb River Road?

 Fuel stations are limited along the Gibb River Road, so it's essential to plan your fuel stops carefully and carry extra fuel and water, especially for longer stretches between refueling points.
-Besides Mount Barnett and Imitji Roadhouse, you can get fuel at Mount Hart, Mount Elizabeth Station and Drysdale Staion.
+Besides Mount Barnett and Imitji Roadhouse, you can get fuel at Mount Hart, Mount Elizabeth Station and Drysdale Station.
 Be mindful Mt Barnett is the only one offering Unleaded.
+Check out our Fuel Map to see where to get fuel along the way.

 Are there river crossings on the Gibb River Road?